- Review Process

 Students have the opportunity to participate in the FrogWatch program.

-This resource does a good job of encouraging appreciation for the value of frogs and toads.
+This resource encourages an appreciation for the value of frogs and toads.

 Participation in the FrogWatch survey provides for locally-focused learning.

 Includes learning experiences that take advantage of issues/elements within the local community.